Project 4: A Scheme Interpreter

 120

-The starter code for your Scheme interpreter in scheme.py
+The starter code for your Scheme interpreter in scheme.py can successfully

 evaluate the first expression above, since it consists of a single number.
 The